Deep Japanese Tea Ceremony Experience in Kyoto

 About 30 minutes

-Learn the basic tea ceremony greetings and how to drink matcha, and understand the meaning behind each movement.
-You will experience practical tea etiquette and the concept of "Ichigo Ichie" (一期一会).
+Learn the essential tea ceremony greetings, how to properly drink matcha, and the meaning behind each movement.
+Experience practical tea etiquette and understand the Japanese concept of "Ichigo Ichie" (一期一会) for a complete cultural experience.

 <Part 2>